iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

 ## Using pre-generated binaries

-It is very likely you dont want or need to compile by yourself.
+It is likely you do not want or need to compile by yourself.
 That is why we provide precompiled binaries found on our release page [here](https://github.com/iotaledger/iota.rs/releases).
 The Java releases are tagged with `android-binding-vX.Y.Z`.

 Install the files attached to the release so that you achieve the following directory structure: (extract the `jniLibs.zip` into `root_app/src/main/`)